agro23/WordCounter/README.md

 * Test the View Controller to make sure the View() Index works.

-* Get a key word from the user via a form on Index.cshtml and output it to the Console.
+* Get a keyword from the user via a form on Index.cshtml and output it to the Console.
   - EXPECTED FORM INPUT: "Apples"
   - EXPECTED OUTPUT: "Apples"